sylviandr/Consumers_Purchase_Intention_Prediction/README.md

 ### In this project, there are 3 steps that I did:

--Data Cleaning (Handle Missing Value and Outlier) -Exploratory Data Analysis
+- Data Cleaning (Handle Missing Value and Outlier)
+- Exploratory Data Analysis
--Modelling Machine Learning Algorithm to Make Classification for Revenue generating or not, based on features that provide in this dataset.
+- Modelling Machine Learning Algorithm to Make Classification for Revenue generating or not, based on features that provide in this dataset.

 ### Keywords
   *Classification, e-Commerce, Google Analytics, Digital Marketing, Conversion, Session, Channel*<br>